-SCorporate social responsibility
+S Corporate social responsibility

 1. CSR policy and organisation 122 5.
 CSR commitments and progress 160 1.1.
 Prioritisation of Icade's CSR issues 122 made in 2023 1.2.
-CSR and innovation governance and management 123 6.
+CSR and innovation governance and 123 Commence to bloom and CCD 100 management 405 6.
 Summary tables and CSR 162 1.3.
-An approach in tune with stakeholders 125 indicators 1.4.
-External evaluation of Icade's ESG performance 126 6.1.
+An approach in tune with stakeholders1.4.
+External evaluation of Icade's ESG 125 indicators performance 126 6.1.
 Icade's annual carbon footprint 162 1.5.
 EU Taxonomy and sustainable finance reporting 127 6.2.
 Tables of rewilding indicators for the Commercial Property Investment Division's business parks 163 2.
 Climate change and environmental protection 128 6.3.
 Tables of environmental indicators for the Commercial Property Investment Division - EPRA format 168 2.1.
 Supporting the low-carbon transition 128 6.4.
 Tables of environmental indicators for the Corporate scope - EPRA format 173 2.2.
 Preserving biodiversity and protecting the soil 134 6.5.
 Classified Facilities for Environmental Protection 174 2.3.
 Integrating the principles of a circular economy into products and services 137 6.6.
 Table of HR indicators 175 2.4.
 Promoting the best certification and labelling standards 140 7.
 CSR risks and opportunities and 178 2.5.
 Developing sustainable mobility solutions 142 related performance indicators 3.
 Societal commitments and partnerships 143 8.
 Summary of reporting scopes and methods 182 3.1.
 Strengthening local ties and promoting social inclusion 143 9.
 Methodological note on EU 190 3.2.
 Improving the well-being, health and safety of occupants 145 Taxonomy reporting 3.3.
 Supporting the CSR efforts of customers 148 10.
 Non-financial performance 197 3.4.
 Reinforcing our responsible procurement policy and supplier relationships 149 statement, Global Reporting Initiative and EPRA 3.5.
 Ensuring business ethics 151 correspondence tables 4.
 Employee skills development, workplace well-being and diversity 153 11.
 Report by the independent third- party organisation on the 203 4.1.
 Developing employee skills 153 verification of the consolidated 4.2.
-Improving the quality of life and working conditions 156 non-financial statement included in the Group management report 4.3 Supporting diversity in all its forms 158
+Improving the quality of life and working conditions 156 non-financial statement included in the Group management report 4.3.
+Supporting diversity in all its forms 158 m the broap management cport